Germany warns over incendiary devices in freight: report – DW – 08/30/2024

 Germany warns over incendiary devices in freight: reportAugust 30, 2024

-German security authorities on Friday warned of "unconventional incendiary devices" being sent via freight service providers.
+German security authorities on Friday warned of "unconventional incendiary devices" being sent in parcels via freight service providers.

 The DPA news agency cited an alert from the Federal Criminal Police Office (BKA) and the BfV domestic intelligence agency.

-The alert, which was sent to logistics and aviation companies, described several incidents in which parcels sent by private individuals across Europe caught fire while in transit.
+The alert, which was sent to logistics and aviation companies, described several incidents in which parcels sent by private individuals in several European countries caught fire while in transit.

 The agencies said they had been aware of the issue for several weeks.